RichardLitt/burntfen.com/_posts/2012-11-10-12-04-wroclaw-barcamp.md

 the chance to hang out out with Justin Brown and Mark Bakacs, the two founders of Unexus, and also  with[Johan Johanssens](http://johan.janssens.me/), cofounder of [Joomla](http://www.joomla.org), as well as the current founder of [Nooku](http://nooku.org/).
-Justin and Mark were the ones who enabled me to come; I am now on baord as the new front-end developer for Unexus, which means I will be helping to develop the user experience for a social network website with a lot of potential.
+Justin and Mark were the ones who enabled me to come; I am now on board as the new front-end developer for Unexus, which means I will be helping to develop the user experience for a social network website with a lot of potential.
 I'll most likely be blogging more about that in the coming